Patent Drafting & Prosecution

 Our attorneys also include individuals who have previously worked as USPTO patent examiners, and these individuals are able to provide insights into USPTO inner-working and procedure, and accordingly tailor our strategic advice to clients.

 In addition to our experienced attorneys, Marbury includes a dedicated patent prosecution staff that has over 80 combined years of IP experience.
 Marbury’s team of experienced patent prosecution paralegals prepare various USPTO filing forms and information disclosure statementsusing Marbury’s extensive, custom database of form reporting letters and USPTO filing forms.
 Since the paralegals utilize this database, and since the paralegal billing rates are significantly lower than those of our attorneys, we are able to pass on the savings to our clients for the preparation of patent forms, information disclosure statements, and routine reporting letters.

 Marbury has extensive experience in developing an international patent filing strategy and prosecuting patent applications via the Patent Cooperation Treaty (“PCT”) and outside the U.S. via trusted foreign associate law firms and patent agents.
 Marbury has filed over 200 PCT and foreign counterpart patent applications.
-Our foreign filing staff is lead by Amy Oberst, Esq., who has many years of PCT and foreign filing procedural experience.
+Our foreign filing staff has many years of PCT and foreign filing procedural experience.